salmanghouse1/Fantom-hackathon/README.md

 Greetings!
 This is the submission to the fantom hackathon.
+Only frontend works, no transactions will work

 It is a defi trading exchange for Fantom.